jduarte/immortus/README.md

 License
 ---

-Copyright © 2015 [Runtime Revolution](http://www.runtime-revolution.com/), released under the MIT license.
+Copyright &copy; 2015 [Runtime Revolution](http://www.runtime-revolution.com/), released under the MIT license.

 You are not granted rights or licenses to the trademarks of Runtime Revolution